glouis/Laima-Discord-Bot/README.md

 ```

 ## Translator guide
 If you want to use Laima in a language that is not yet supported, you can provide it!
-Simply clone the project, create a folder with your [language tag](https://fr.wikipedia.org/wiki/Mod%C3%A8le:Code_langue) and a subfolder LC_MESSAGES under laima/i18n.
+Simply clone the project, create a folder with the [two-letter abbrevation](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language and a subfolder LC_MESSAGES under laima/i18n.
 Copy the laima.po in it, and translate it (see example of existing languages).
 You can use [Poedit](https://poedit.net/) to help you in the task.
 Finally, do a push request, your help will be very appreciated!